shhs29/TodoApp/README.md

 # TodoApp

-A simple TODO app that lets you have multiple TODO list. <br>
+A simple TODO app that lets you have multiple TODO lists. <br>
 Simple yet efficient.

 ## Development server